valendesigns/option-tree/readme.txt

 = 2.5.5 =
 * Hotfix - Allow a `0` value to be saved with certain option types.
 Contributors via github @BassemN.
 * Hotfix - Stop media from being attached to the OptionTree post type when uploaded from the media manager or customizer.
 Contributors via github @earnjam, and @valendesigns.
+* Hotfix - Added filter `ot_load_dynamic_css` to explicitly turn the feature off if desired.
+* Hotfix - Stopped `dynamic.css` created with other themes from being loaded elsewhere.

 = 2.5.4 =
 * Hotfix - Support for WordPress 4.2 term splitting.